Batch Filming Is Production Scheduling: A Group-by-Setup Workflow

 Plan Your First Batch Filming Day

-Most freelancers can film 8-12 short-form videos in a 3-4 hour session when scripts and shot plans are prepared in advance.
-The bottleneck is usually energy and outfit changes, not time.
-Group by set to minimize changes, start with high-energy content, and take a 10-minute break after every 4 videos.
+Most freelancers film 8 to 12 short-form videos in a 3 to 4 hour session when scripts and shot plans are ready in advance.
+The bottleneck is energy and setup changes, not raw filming time.
+Group by setup to minimize changes, start with high-energy pieces, and take a short break every four videos.

-What if a client requests a timely or reactive piece between batch sessions?▼
+What if a client needs a timely, reactive piece between batches?

-Keep one "quick-shoot" slot open per week for reactive content — a 30-minute window where you can film a single timely piece.
-Build this into your client agreement so they know the difference between batch-planned content and reactive content.
-Reactive pieces should be the exception, not the norm.
+Keep one short quick-shoot slot open per week for reactive content, a 30-minute window for a single timely piece, and build it into the client agreement so the difference between batch-planned and reactive content is explicit.
+Reactive pieces should be the exception, not the default.